 The Audit and Assurance Faculty have shared an article with John Selwood, as he tackles the topic of the useful economic life of goodwill and other intangible assets.

-Provisional members can also subscribe free of charge to one of our special interest groups listed below.
+Provisional members can also subscribe free of charge to one of our Communities listed below.
 They provide practical support, information and representation within a range of industry sectors: